openmc-dev/openmc/docs/source/usersguide/materials.rst

    mat.add_element('C', 1.0)

-This method can also accept element names, insensitive to character, such as
+This method can also accept element names, insensitive to case, such as

 ::